Rulership (horse)

-Rulership (Japanese: ルーラーシップ, foaled May 15, 2007) is a retired Japanese Thoroughbred racehorse and stallion best known for his victories in the 2012 Queen Elizabeth II Cup, American Jockey Club Cup, 2010 Naruo Kinen, 2011 Nikkei Shinshun Hai, and Kinko Sho.
+Rulership (Japanese: ルーラーシップ, Hepburn: Rūrāshippu; foaled May 15, 2007) is a retired Japanese Thoroughbred racehorse and stallion best known for his victories in the 2012 Queen Elizabeth II Cup, American Jockey Club Cup, 2010 Naruo Kinen, 2011 Nikkei Shinshun Hai, and Kinko Sho.

-His name translates to "Position of Ruler, Authority of Governance."

-Racing career

-Before debut
+Background

 Rulership was born to the legendary mare Air Groove, by Tony Bin, who won the 1996 Yushun Himba (Japanese Oaks) and 1997 Tenno Sho (Autumn), earning her the 1997 Japanese Horse of the Year title.
 As a broodmare, her first foal was Admire Groove, by Sunday Silence, winner of the Queen Elizabeth II Cup.
 Rulership, her second foal, sired by King Kamehameha, the 2004 Tōkyō Yūshun (Japanese Derby) winner, was highly anticipated due to his elite bloodline.

 Owned by Sunday Racing Co., Ltd., he was syndicated for ¥180 million (¥4.5 million × 40 shares).
 At nine months old, he weighed 470 kg.
 He began training at Northern Farm in August 2008 but developed swelling in his right hind hock in February 2009.

+Racing career

 2009: two-year-old season

 Rulership debuted on December 27, 2009, in a 2-year-old maiden race at Hanshin Racecourse over 2000 meters of turf under jockey Yasunari Iwata.
 Starting as the favorite, he won by three and a half lengths over the runner-up.